hvelab/building-websites-with-gitlab-es/episodes/02-markdown.md

 > ## Writing a Commit Message
 >
 > A commit message is a short, descriptive, and specific comment that will help us remember later on what we did and why.
-> You find more about writing commit message in [this section][swc-git-novice-episode-track-changes] of the Git-novice lesson.
+> You find more about writing commit message in [this section](https://swcarpentry.github.io/git-novice/04-changes/index.html) of the Git-novice lesson.
 >
 {: .callout}